Learning from Comparisons and Choices: Learning the MNL Model from Choices

-\end{coro} This corollary shows that the number of samples $n$ needs to scale as $O(r(d_1+d_2)\log d)$ in order to achieve an arbitrarily small error.
-This is only a logarithmic factor larger than the degrees of freedom.
-We provide a fundamental lower bound on the error, that matches the upper bound up to a logarithmic factor.
+This corollary shows that the number of samples $n$ needs to scale as $O(r(d_1+d_2)\log d)$ in order to achieve an arbitrarily small error.
+This is only a logarithmic factor larger than the number of degrees of freedom.
 For approximately low-rank matrices in an $\ell_1$-ball as defined in \eqref{eq:defBq}, we show an upper bound on the error, whose error exponent reduces from one to $(2-q)/2$.